mercmobily/data-loader/README.md

 `defaultConfig` (set as `http://127.0.0.1:${port}/stores/1.0.0`) followed by the store's URL in the second parameter (`/users/:userId`) with the `:userId` portion resolved to `1`.

 That `:userId` is the key common ground between routify and the loader.
-The page can be called whatever and not match the name of the store, as it is in this case (`/view-user`).
-However, the id parameters is `:userId` both for the page (`/view-users/:userId`) and for the data URL (`/users/:userId`).
+The page's url can be completely random and not match the name of the store -- as it is in this casem with `/view-user/:userId` being the page URL and `/users/userId` being the data URL .
+However, the id parameters is (and must be) `:userId` both for both of them.

 The full output will be as follows: